February, May, and July

 June - August

 What better way to spend a relaxing summer Sunday evening than listening to a concert in the park?
 Twilight in the Park concerts are a series of free concerts held from 6 until 8 pm at the Veterans Memorial Park in downtown Brodhead.
 Concerts are coordinated by the Business Improvement District and sponsored by local businesses and clubs.
-In case of rain, the concerts are moved to the banquet room at Cardinal Lanes, 2107 1st Center Avenue.

 Hundreds flock to the annual Amish School Fundraiser each summer.
 The sale takes place the last Saturday of July, beginning at 8:30 am.
 Many come before 8 am to view the items to be auctioned.
 Among the items are beautiful hand-made quilts, handmade furniture, and antiques.
 Stroll around the grounds and buy tasty Amish baked goods, homemade ice cream and other delicious treats, and admire the strong work horses.